danintel/sawtooth-faq/settings.rst

 sawtooth.settings.vote.proposals
     List of proposals to make changes to settings (base64-encoded ``SettingCandidates`` protobuf)

+sawtooth.swa.administrators
+    List of public keys for authorized admistrators to create, change, or delete Sabre contract and namespace registries.

 sawtooth.validator.batch_injectors
     Comma-separated list of batch injectors to load.
     Parsed by validator at beginning of block publishing for each block